 Many organisations continue to rely on a once annual employ survey in order to gauge employee engagement.
 Here at Whistl, we were the first contact centre operator to adopt Hive.hr, a cloud-based employee engagement platform that allows businesses to collect and measure weekly employee feedback in a completely anonymous fashion.
 Having access to weekly engagement data means we can be much more agile and proactive when it comes to maintaining or improving engagement across our business.
 The scoring and reporting ability allows us to better understand key trends and quickly address any areas which may show concern.

 3. A fast, efficient service is not necessarily the winning formula

-Unsurprisingly, the majority of customers preferred a blend of both (40%), however, where customer expressed a choice fast service, and slower, proactive help, the pro activity was most popular.
+Unsurprisingly, the majority of customers preferred a blend of both (40%), however, where customer expressed a choice of fast service, and slower, proactive help, the proactivity was most popular.
 This backs up a long-held belief within our own contact centre, that customers are relatively happy to wait to have their issue dealt with, as long as they know that when they do speak to an agent, their query is resolved first-time, and professionally.

 Of course, this only happens where a brand is focused on first-time resolution, which builds customer confidence in the brand, and that of its customer service operation.